PsyTeachR/data-skills-v3/docs/03-stroop-analysis.md

 ::: {.info data-latex=""}
-If you're watching the video, you may wonder why your output is appearing in a different place to Emily's.
 You can choose whether the output of your code appears within your Markdown document, or in the console.
 If you want to change this setting go to `Tools` - `Global options` - `RMarkdown` and then uncheck the box for `Show output inline for all R Markdown documents` if you want it to appear in the console.
 It makes no difference to your code which one you use, it's entirely preference.
 :::

 ### Calculating summary statistics